 Changing webs is a simple operation of removing the web joining rod, connecting the alternative web to the end of the existing web, then slowly winding it on as the other is wound off and then joining the replacement web together on the machine.

-Sieving web drive is controlled electronically from the service terminal.
-The button starts/stops the sieving web and the pre-set speed is adjustable via the service terminal.
+Sieving web drive is controlled electronically from the touch-screen.
+The button starts/stops the sieving web and the pre-set speed is adjustable via the touch-screen.

 Rotary Agitators